 African Immigrants Mourn Dead In All-Night Gathering

-His sobs silenced discussions among those gathered, and several men carried him up the stairs to the living quarters, setting off cries from women and children on the upper floors.
+The Zairian man’s sobs silenced the mourners gathered outside the vigil house, and several men carried the broken man upstairs to a living room.
+His arrival set off cries from women and children on the upper floors.

-The three-story building where African immigrants mourned through the night houses more than 80 asylum-seekers from 19 nations, the largest of nine such homes in this port city.
-Like the others, it is known only by its address, 3 Raben Strasse.
+The three-story building where African immigrants mourned through the night houses more than 80 asylum-seekers from 19 nations.
+It is the largest of the nine immigrant shelters in the Baltic seaport of 210,000.

-Mostly Africans from Angola and Zaire, the mourners stood smoking in the entrance way, minded the children in a large basement room or found space to sit on the stairs.
-A few slumped asleep in vinyl-arm chairs.
+The mourners, most from Angola and Zaire, stood smoking in the entrance, minding the children in a large basement room or sitting quietly on the stairs.
+A few slumped asleep in vinyl arm chairs.

-Most have fled wars and political instability, and their countries are still not stable enough to consider returning.
-But the deadly blaze and its suspicious origins made them question their safety in the country where they are seeking asylum.
+Most have fled wars and political volatility.
+But the deadly blaze and its suspicious origins made them question their safety in the country where they have sought sanctuary.

 ``Today, my opinion is very, very changed,″ said Mambasi Kanda, a 38-year-old Zairian who has been in Germany for four years. ``I don’t feel so well here in Germany.″

-After a wave of immigrant attacks beginning with unification in 1990 and peaking in 1993, the assaults have dropped.
-But German authorities have arrested hundreds of neo-Nazis, banned several groups and infiltrated the movement.
+Attacks on immigrants soared after unification in 1990 and peaked in 1993, dropping off since.
+German authorities have arrested hundreds of neo-Nazis, banned several groups and infiltrated the movement.

-Germany also changed its asylum law, resulting in a sharp drop in the number of foreigners admitted.
+Germany also changed its asylum law to sharply reduce the number of foreigners admitted.

 Of the more than 300 immigrants, 100 have been denied asylum, but are in various stages of appeal, Zins said.
 Decisions on the remaining applicants are pending.